UCSD-Historical-Enrollment-Data/webreg_scraper/scripts/webregautoin/README.md

 credentials and then automatically select the `Remember me for 7 days` checkbox when performing Duo authentication.
 That way, you don't need to worry about having to authenticate via Duo for the next 7 days.

+## Authentication Modes
+As of recently, this script supports either Push or SMS mode.
+The modes only really matter at the beginning (i.e., when you start the script).
+- Push mode essentially means that, when the script is starting up, the script will initially authenticate you using Duo Push.
+- SMS mode means that, when the script is starting up, the script will initially use the SMS code that best fits the hint that is given (i.e., it will try to find the code you defined in the configuration file that satisfies the hint "Your next SMS Passcode starts with XXX").

+Push mode is probably the easiest to use short-term, but you'll need to restart the login script setup process every 6-7 days to ensure you can still keep yourself logged in.
+SMS mode is somewhat easy, and allows you to remember your session for up to 70 days (10 codes times 7 days per code = 70 days).
+However, you probably won't be able to use SMS mode _outside_ of this application.

+As a warning, SMS mode is not guaranteed to work as expected.
+Duo Push remains the most stable login process.

 ## Requirements
 In order to ensure that you _can_ use this script, ensure that the following technical and non-technical requirements are satisfied.